emiyl/vita.cfw.guide/more/sd2vita.md

 11. Navigate to `ux0:data` on your Vita
 12. Go to the `gamesd.skprx` file and press **Triangle**
 13. Select "Copy"
-14. Navigate to `ur0:tai` on your SD2Vita
+14. Navigate to `ur0:tai` on your Vita
 15. Press **Triangle** and select "Paste"
 16. Open `config.txt`
 17. Go to `*KERNEL` and press **Triangle**
 18. Select "Insert Empty Line"
 20. Type into the new line `ur0:tai/gamesd.skprx`
-21. Exit and save changed
+21. Exit and save changes
 22. Insert your SD2Vita card into the Vita with the MicroSD card inserted
-23. Reboot your Vita
+24. Reboot your Vita